Local dominance unveils clusters in networks: Discussion

 Another area for future work is to adapt LS to find ``halo'' nodes residing at the boundary of two or more communities (e.g., node \textit{d} in Fig. \ref{fig:example}), detect overlapping communities \cite{palla2005uncovering} potentially by producing line graphs \cite{evans2009linegraph,evans2009linegraphweighted,ahn2010link} or clique graphs \cite{evans2010clique}, and identify critical link responsible for the merging or splitting dynamics of communities \cite{palla2007quantifying}.
 Another point that could be improved is when two or more local leaders are equivalent on both degree and distance to a node.
 We currently assign it to a local leaders at random but we could look at other options.

 Finally, another possible direction for future research concerns the definition of dominance itself.
 In this article, it was built on a specific network property, the degrees of the nodes.
-For a weighted network, it would be appropriate to use strength rather than degree and we would retain all the benefits of the LS method.
-Dominance could also be based on other node centrality measures but most of these require global network calculations which would slow the algorithm considerably.
+For a weighted network, it would be appropriate to use strength rather than degree and we would retain all the benefits of the LS method. \changeII{Extending LS algorithm to directed networks is worth closer investigations in the future.
+In directed networks, two types of local leaders, the ``integrators’’ (determined by in-degree) and the ``influencers’’ (by out-degree), might be needed, which can lead to two types of clustering.
+The influence of edge directionality should be closely examined, as influence may propagate in the reverse direction of the directed edge.
+For example, on Twitter, information often flows from a user to their followers.
+Additionally, directionality affects the calculation of path lengths between nodes. } Apart from using degree, dominance could also be based on other node centrality measures but most of these require global network calculations which would slow the algorithm considerably.
 If Dominance was based on non-structural properties, such as numerical attributes for nodes already defined in the data, then the LS approach would still work well.